On this page

 An activity can proceed without prior notification if:

-As soon as practicable afterwards, the decision maker must inform TLaWC of what has been done during the emergency.
+The decision maker must inform TLaWC of what has been done during the emergency, as soon as practicable afterwards.

 Any works or other activities conducted after the emergency has passed are classified by the LUAA in the usual way.